 A client has the right to apply to the Bank for a change of classification at any time.
-Such reclassification can apply under MiFID 2 for the entire client relationship or in respect of a particular investment service or transaction.
-A reclassification under FinSA will always be applicable for the entire client relationship with respect to the investment services or transactions.
+Such a reclassification will always be applicable for the entire client relationship with respect to the investment services or transactions.
 Please note that a reclassification entails a change in the level of investor protection.
 Applications for reclassification can be filed via the client's relationship manager.
 The Bank and client will assess together whether all regulatory minimum conditions for reclassification are fulfilled and if it considers the client fit for the reduced level of investor protection.
 In case of an application to be treated as a professional client, it remains at the discretion of the Bank whether to accept the application.